 Move forward to the end of the next word.
-Words are delimited by non-quoted shell metacharacters.
+Words are delimited by non-quoted shell metacharacters shell-backward-word previous-screen-line next-screen-line

-shell-backward-word

 Move back to the start of the current or previous word.
 Words are delimited by non-quoted shell metacharacters.